sensiolabs/GotenbergBundle/README.md

 composer require sensiolabs/gotenberg-bundle
 ```

+> [!NOTE]
+> This bundle interacts with [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation) which is used
+> under the hood.

 ### With Symfony Flex

-If you accept the Symfony Flex recipe during installation, the bundle is registered,
+If you accept the Symfony Flex recipe during installation:
+* The bundle will be automatically registered.
+* A configuration skeleton file will be created.
+* Docker Compose will be updated with a new gotenberg service.
-the configuration skeleton file is created, the `.env` file is updated with `GOTENBERG_DSN`
+* The `.env` file will be updated with a `GOTENBERG_DSN` value pointing to `gotenberg:3000`.
+You can update this value
-and dockerfile is also created to get the [gotenberg image](https://hub.docker.com/r/gotenberg/gotenberg),
-you need to configure the ports related to `GOTENBERG_DSN` in your `.env` file.
-The host could be updated too since it's localhost by default.
-If your script is
-run in a container, the host will be `gotenberg`.

-You can now adapt the configuration file to your needs.
+  if your Gotenberg instance is hosted elsewhere.

 ### Without Symfony Flex

+> [!NOTE]
+> You first need to install and configure [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation) by
+> yourself.

-Enable the bundle by adding it to the list of registered bundles in the ``config/bundles.php``
+Manually enable the bundle by adding it to the list of registered bundles in your `config/bundles.php` file:
-file of your project:

 ```php
 // config/bundles.php